tho1/notes/sqlServer.md

 Problems with the TLS setup.

 Got connection error:  SSL Provider.
 The target principal name is incorrect.
+Solution: One needs to enter the fully qualified network name in order to resolve the principal name error.

 More information about the service accounts.
 SQL server are setup to run on service accounts, and one might been set up to run it on virtual service accounts.